sendgrid/docs/source/User_Guide/Settings/billing.md

 We are truly sorry to see you go.
 Please don’t forget that [we have 24/7 support]({{site.support_url}}) and would love the opportunity to help and chat about why you’re leaving if we can.

 To cancel, go the bottom of your billing details page, click **Cancel**, and follow the prompts.
-This process will close out your account.

 {% anchor h2 %}
 Additional Resources